Welcome back, friends.

 But here’s what’s fascinating.

-The first time the lovely Christie and I wanted to go to Australia.
+The first time the lovely Christy and I wanted to go to Australia.
 We started thinking about what class of the plane we wanted to take.

 Because now I’m talking about a 16-hour flight.

 That’s a long time to be on an airplane for anybody.
 I don’t care who you are.